 The group has nine main reportable segments that comprise the structure used by the Group Executive Committee (GEC) to make key operating decisions and assess performance.
-The group's reportable segments are operating segments that are differentiated by the activities that each undertakes and the products they manufacture and market.
+The group's reportable segments are operating segments that are differentiated by the activities that each undertakes and the products they manufacture and market (referred to as business segments).
 Each business utilises different technology, manufacturing and marketing strategies.